-Farmers protest over GM seeds
+Farmers protest over government plans for GM seeds

 Religious leaders joined farmers and civil society leaders in the protests after the government recently reversed approval for nearly 3,000 local seed varieties in favor of GM alternatives produced by multinationals.